 The on-line competition is totally separate from club competitions.
 Images used in on-line competitions can also be used in club competitions and vice-versa.
 Placings in the on-line competition do not count towards the Photographer of the Year Award or the Tony Cutting Trophy.

 April 2020 - Still Life

 June 2020- Close Up(can include macro, but does not have to be macro)

 No more than two images per theme/month.

-Please e mail your image(s) to firstname.lastname@example.org (If you are having difficulty resizing your images just e mail them anyway and I will resize for you).
+Please e mail your image(s) to firstname.lastname@example.org (Please make sure you size and title your images as above, but if you are really stuck just e mail them anyway and I will resize for you).

 What are cookies